oracle/cloud-native-devops-workshop/blackjack/2-developer-cloud-hello-world.md

     ![](images/100/Picture-02.5.png)

 - Your replication policy is now set, and you can close your browser window.

-# Virtual Box Client Installation

-As an alternative to installing Eclipse, Brackets and Git on your laptop, you can follow these steps to download a Virtual Box image that will contain all those products pre-integrated together.

-### Hardware Requirements

-- You will need a machine capable of running the wokrshop image within Oracle Virtual Box (MAC or PC / Minumum of 50GB of free storage / 8GB RAM)

-- You will need full Administrator privileges on your machines, and in some cases will need to set Hardware Virtualization in the BIOS.

-- Hardware Virtualization needs to be enabled in the BIOS to properly run Virtual Box.
-If you getting virtualization errors, reboot into the BIOS and make sure that the setting to enable Hardware Virtualization is enabled.

-- The latest version of Virtual Box should be installed and tested prior to the workhop.

 ### Selecting a Replication Policy for Your Service Instance